Union County, IN Marriage License Information

-If you plan to get married in Union County, NC, or elsewhere within North Carolina, you must complete a marriage license application.
+If you plan to get married in Union County, IN, or elsewhere within Indiana, you must complete a marriage license application.
 You can get your marriage license in Union County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the Register of Deeds office.
-Marriage licenses issued from Union County can be used throughout the state of North Carolina.
+Locations that distribute marriage licenses are typically located in the Circuit Court.
+Marriage licenses issued from Union County can be used throughout the state of Indiana.

-Where Can I Get a Marriage License in Union County, North Carolina?
+Where Can I Get a Marriage License in Union County, Indiana?